← Back to Blog

 The oil cooler seal—completely gone.
 This was the main source of the leaks.

 I won't list every basic tool.
-But these made the difference between frustration and success:
+But these made the difference between frustration and success.
+And yes—I have links to every single one because these are the exact tools I use and trust:

 Affiliate links - I earn from purchases at no extra cost to you.